-5.2.
-Outline of Our Model
+7.5.2 Outline of Our Model

-We base our model on the stylized scaled earner patterns produced by SSA's Office of the Chief Actuary.
-Scaled earners have a typical hump-shaped life cycle pattern of earnings from age 21 through age 64.
+We base our model on the stylized scaled earner patterns produced by SSA's Office of the Chief Actuary (Clingman and Nichols 2005).
+Scaled earners have a typical hump-shaped life-cycle pattern of earnings from age twenty-one through age sixty-four.
 These earnings patterns are derived from a longitudinal sample of historical earnings records and are commonly used to simulate the effects of changes to the benefit formula and the introduction of personal retirement accounts upon individuals.
-These earnings profiles exhibit the typical inverted U-shaped pattern over the life cycle.
-A medium scaled earner would begin his working career with earnings below the national average wage, have earnings above the national average in middle age, and then have declining relative earnings as he neared retirement.
-With the exception of the maximum wage worker, scaled earner, though at different absolute levels of earnings.
+These earnings profile exhibit the typical inverted U-shaped pattern over the life cycle.
+A medium-scaled earner would begin his or her working career with earnings below the national average wage, have earnings above the national average in middle age, and then have declining relative earnings as he or she neared retirement.
+With the exception of the maximum wage worker, scaled earners at higher or lower earnings levels follow the general pattern of the medium-scaled earner, though at different absolute levels of earnings.
 We consider five different scaled earnings patterns, plus a steady earner at the maximum taxable wage: